 General

-In the acceptance stage the verification shall demonstrate that the product is free of workmanship errors and is ready for subsequent operational use.
+In the stage the verification shall demonstrate that the product meets specified margins with the agreed deviations and waivers, and it is free of defects when delivered by the supplier.

-Acceptance shall be carried-out on the final hardware and software
+Acceptance shall be carried-out on the product which is declared as the acceptance article with a defined configuration of hardware and software.

 Acceptance article